gilch/hissp/README.md

 ## REPL
 A Lisp tradition, and Hissp is no exception.
 Even though it's a compiled language,
-Hissp has an interactive shell like Python does.
+Hissp has an interactive command-line interface like Python does.
 The REPL displays the compiled Python and evaluates it.
 Printed values use the normal Python reprs.
 (Translating those to back to Lissp is not a goal.)